Eaton Bray

 Eaton Bray is a village and civil parish in Bedfordshire, England.
-It is situated about three miles south-west of the town of Dunstable and is part of a semi-rural area which extends into the parish of Edlesborough.
-In the 2011 United Kingdom census the population of the parish was recorded as 2,585.
+It is situated about three miles south-west of the town of Dunstable and is part of a village which extends into the parish of Edlesborough.
+In the 2021 United Kingdom census the population of the parish was recorded as 2,644.

 Toponym

 The toponym Eaton is common in England, being derived from the Old English eitone, meaning "farm by a river".